leoheck/kiri/README.md

 # Kicad Revision Inspector (KiRI)

 KiRI is small tool to experiment having a visual diff tool for Kicad.
-It uses [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) to generate layout diffs and [Plotgitsh](https://github.com/jnavila/plotkicadsch) to generate schematic diffs.
+It uses [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) to generate layout diffs and [Plotgitsch](https://github.com/jnavila/plotkicadsch) to generate schematic diffs.

 It currently supports Kicad 5.* projects that use Git as source management.

-This tool was renamed KiRI since the previous name (KDiff) was pretty close to the KiDiff or Kicad-Diff, one of the projects referred to above.
+Previously known as KDiff, it was renamed KiRI since the old name was pretty close to the KiDiff or Kicad-Diff, one of the projects referred to above.

 ## Installing dependencies